keboola/connection-docs/manipulation/transformations/index.md

 ## Deprecated Features

-Older projects have a slightly different UI that has several features turned on.
-Newly created projects do not display or allow these features.
-Our goal is to make the transformations more transparent and easier to understand.

 ### Mixing Backends

-It is possible to run transformations with mixed backends in a single bucket, e.g., MySQL and Python.
+In your older projects, transformations with mixed backends (e.g., MySQL and Python) can be run in a single bucket.

 ### Phases

-Phases allow you to run multiple transformation steps within a single workspace, for example, a single MySQL database.
-If multiple steps use the same input mapping (they share data), it might save a bit of processing time, but, ultimately, it makes everything less clear and isolated.
-To save time, you can run multiple orchestration tasks in parallel.
+database.
+Multiple steps with the same input mapping (sharing data) might save a bit of processing time, but ultimately, everything is less clear and isolated.
+To save time, run multiple orchestration tasks in parallel instead.

 ### Dependencies

-Dependencies allow you to chain transformation steps.
+Dependencies allow you to chain transformation steps in older projects.
 A given transformation is executed after all required steps have been executed.

-Originally, we thought this was a cool idea; it allowed everyone to build a network of interdependent and reusable blocks of SQL code.
-However, a network of nontransparent dependency trees was usually created, which lead to confusion and sometimes to cyclical dependencies.
+Originally, we thought this was a cool idea; it allowed everyone to build a network of interdependent and reusable blocks of